oysnet/czagenda-api/docs/_build/html/_sources/rest.txt

 	* rows contains the documents, see data structure for more explanations.
 	* offset is the amount of documents that are skipped when request is paginated.

-	1.1.
-Pagination

-		Pagination is implemented by passing extra parameters in query string.
-These parameters are from and size.

-		from define the amount of document to skip, size define the amount of document to fetch.

-		For example

-		>>> curl-oauth --domain cz-api -X GET http://api-master.czagenda.oxys.net/api/<DOCUMENT_TYPE>/?from=10&size=5

-		This query will return documents from 10th to 15th

 2. Get document's count